The Philosophy Program

 425 – Philosophy Tutoring Practicum (3)

-Prerequisite: permission of department chair.
+Prerequisite: permission of instructor.
 Advanced students in philosophy serve as tutors in introductory level philosophy classes, assisting others in preparing for exams and projects, organizing small-group work, and reviewing writing assignments.
 May be repeated once if tutoring in a different course.

 Prerequisite: One of the following: PHIL/RELG 283, 284, 285, 286, 287.
 Studies in a topic within Asian philosophical traditions.